hruzgar/hruzgar/README.md

-## 🙌🏻 Introduction
-Hello!
-I'm Hasan, a CS freshman at TUM.
-Since childhood, I've been deeply fascinated by computers and their intricate workings.

 ## 🔭 My Endeavors and Projects
 - Among my proudest projects is [artemis-dl](https://github.com/hruzgar/artemis-dl), an application tailored to streamline the download/archival process for my current universities ([TUM](https://tum.de)) Artemis platform.
 - Our outstanding team secured the 4th position in the [Weboost Hackathon](https://github.com/hruzgar/weboost2022).